 Any kind of motor vehicle accident is likely to be a physically and emotionally traumatic experience.
 The potential devastation caused by a truck accident can be very traumatic indeed.
-Non-economic settlements look to compensate the victim accidents for the pain and suffering they have experienced from the accident.
+Non-economic settlements, unlike special damages or economic damages due to loss of wages or income, look to compensate the victim accidents for the pain and suffering they have experienced from the accident.
 Victims are also compensated for any loss of enjoyment in life, for example, the loss of consortium.
 This will include no longer being able to take part in their favorite activities due to injuries and/or emotional trauma.

 Factors That Can Diminish Your Claim

-Traffic tickets can affect your claim, and if the insurance company determined that you were partially at fault for the car accident, then the amount of settlement could be worthless.
-If you were not at fault and depending on your attorney’s negotiating skills, you might possibly get the full settlement.
+Traffic tickets can affect your claim, and if the insurance company determined that you were partially at fault for the car accident, then the settlement value could be worthless.
+If you were not at fault and depending on your attorney’s settlement negotiations, you might possibly get the full settlement.